Catherine Taye Slattery

 Somatic Experiencing Practitioner

-Clients often describe my work as satisfying, calming, and deeply supportive of lasting change.
+Clients often describe my work as deeply satisfying.
+Many express relief that long-held, important tensions are finally receiving the contact they’ve needed, and relief in experiencing real shifts in longstanding patterns.
 They enjoy their sessions and look forward to being on my table.

 I first came to Rolfing over 30 years ago for the same reason many of my clients do: I didn’t feel good in my body.
-I lived with headaches, TMJ tension, knee, and back pain.
-Yoga had increased my awareness, yet all I found was more tension.
+I lived with headaches, TMJ tension, knee pain, and chronic back discomfort.
+Yoga increased my awareness, yet all I seemed to find was more tension.
 I longed for ease, flexibility, and relief.

 A series of Rolfing sessions helped resolve my physical pain and, unexpectedly, made me a much better dancer.
-Even more importantly, it initiated a fundamental shift in my relationship with my body.
+Even more importantly, it transformed my relationship with my body.
 Before Rolfing, I consistently—though unknowingly—ignored and overrode my body’s needs.
-Rolfing became the beginning of a true, responsive relationship with my body.
+Rolfing was the beginning of a responsive and trusting relationship with my body.

 Movement and Influences

-Movement has always been central to my life and my work.
-I’m especially interested in how movement supports the structural integrity of the body and the lived experience of being a person.
-Modern dance is my passion, alongside studies in ballet, hula, and classical Indian dance.
-I’m newly learning (and loving!)
-Gaga Movement Language.
+Movement has always been central to my life and my work, and I’m especially interested in how it supports both the structural integrity of the body and the lived experience of being human.
+I love dance and have studied many forms, with modern dance as my deepest passion.

 Training

-I hold a bachelor’s degree in fine arts and life sciences from The Evergreen State College in Olympia, Washington.
-I trained at the Rolf Institute (in Colorado and Brazil), graduating as a Certified Rolfer and Rolf Movement Practitioner in 2001, and completed Somatic Experiencing training in 2024.
+I hold a bachelor’s degree in life sciences and fine arts from The Evergreen State College in Olympia, Washington.
+I trained at the Rolf Institute in Colorado and Brazil, graduating as a Certified Rolfer and Rolf Movement Practitioner in 2001, and completed Somatic Experiencing training in 2024.
+I continue learning through regular personal sessions, case consultations, and ongoing study in bodywork, movement, and nervous system work.

 1711 Bardstown Road, Suite 206, Louisville, Kentucky 40205